Guam rail: Description

 Guam rails are a medium-sized rail species, growing to about 11 inches (28 cm) in total length.
 Adults will weigh around 7 to 12 ounces (200 to 350 grams).
 They have an elongated body, with small wings and medium-length legs.
 Guam rails have underdeveloped wing muscles and are considered flightless, though they can fly about 3 to 10 feet (1 to 3 meters) at once.
 Their strong leg muscles make them fast runners instead.

 Adult Guam rails are monomorphic, meaning males and females have the same plumage and characteristics.
 They are primarily brown, with a grey bill and tan-colored legs.
 The head and back are brown.
 It has a grey eye stripe and throat, a dark blackish breast with white barring, and the legs and beak are dark brown.

 Distribution and habitat

-Historically, the rail was only found on Guam.
+Historically, the rail was found only on Guam.
 The island covers about 132,230 acres.
 According to a 2013 survey, about 53% of the island is forested.
 Rails were once distributed widely across most habitats on the island, including mixed forest, savanna, grasslands, fern thickets, and agricultural areas.
 Individuals observed by the Guam Division of Aquatic and Wildlife Resources were noted as preferring edge habitats that provided good cover.

 Today, the rail is still found on Guam, though in captivity, with wild populations introduced on Rota and Cocos Islands.
 Since 1985, the rails have only lived in captivity on Guam, located at the Guam Department of Agriculture.